ZackFra/Salesforce-Moxygen/README.md

 # Salesforce Moxygen

-Salesforce Moxygen is a light-weight Salesforce mocking framework for Apex unit testing.
+Salesforce Moxygen is an intuitive Salesforce mocking framework for Apex unit testing.

+Moxygen is unique from other unit testing frameworks in that it includes a functional in-memory mock database that can handle most SOQL queries, parse them, and return the correct results.
+This means, in most cases, it is not required to specify what's returned from queries or to stub the data access object.

 The ORM object encapsulates both DML and query logic by creating non-static wrappers around their respective static Database methods.